motivations

 speed

-A passthrough proxy should be as fast as possible so as not to add overhead to a file retrieve, store, or checkpresent.
-This probably means that it keeps TCP connections open to each host in the cluster.
+A proxy should be as fast as possible so as not to add overhead to a file retrieve, store, or checkpresent.
+This probably means that it keeps TCP connections open to each host.
 It might use a protocol with less overhead than ssh.

-In the case of checkpresent, it would be possible for the proxy to not communicate with the cluster to check that the data is still present on it.
-As long as all access is intermediated via the proxy, its git-annex branch could be relied on to always be correct, in theory.
+In the case of checkpresent, it would be possible for the gateway to not communicate with cluster nodes to check that the data is still present in the cluster.
+As long as all access is intermediated via a single gateway, its git-annex branch could be relied on to always be correct, in theory.
 Proving that theory, making sure to account for all possible race conditions and other scenarios, would be necessary for such an optimisation.
+This would not work for multi-gateway clusters unless the gateways were kept in sync about locations, which they currently are not.

-Another way the proxy could speed things up is to cache some subset of content.
+Another way the cluster gateway could speed things up is to cache some subset of content.
 Eg, analize what files are typically requested, and store another copy of those on the proxy.
 Perhaps prioritize storing smaller files, where latency tends to swamp transfer speed.

 As well as being an intermediary to git-annex repositories, the proxy could provide access to other special remotes.
 That could be an object store like S3, which might be internal to the cluster or not.
 When using a cloud service like S3, only the proxy needs to know the access credentials.